Litterbox/notes/week_07_rails/intro_to_rails/readme.md

 or
 root "demo#index"

-- remember, routes like express start from the top and go to bottom
+- remember, routes in Rails are like express in that they start from the top and go to bottom

 ## Rendering templates